galacticcouncil/hydration-docs/docs/05_daos/01_omnipool_listing.md

 ---
-id: listing_a_token_in_omnipool
+id: omnipool_listing
-title: Listing a token in the Omnipool
+title: Omnipool Listing
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-On this page you will find the **requirements and process for listing a project's token in the Omnipool**.
+On this page you will find the **requirements and process** for listing a project's token in the Hydration Omnipool.
+These requirements have been defined by the Hydration DAO.

+All listings in the Omnipool must be approved individually by the governance of the Hydration DAO in a public referendum open to all HDX holders.
+Depending on the outcome of the referendum, the Hydration DAO may decline a listing even if all criteria have been met.

 ## 00 Prerequisites